RaphaelEDiener/presentations/on_language_design.md

 Asserts check during runtime if the required invariants hold.
 This is maybe acceptable in interpreted languages that don't have a compile step.
-But it becomes an undesireble antipattern in compiled languages.
+But it becomes an undesirable antipattern in compiled languages.
-Yet, we need a way of expressing increasingly complex preconditions inside our programs, without having typesystems that require a phd to understand.
+Yet, we need a way of expressing increasingly complex preconditions inside our programs, without having type systems that require a PHD to understand.

 **The solution: Constraint type sets.**
 I already introduced the notion of a type set while talking about error handling.